Aussie Washers: Common Problems & Maintenance Guide

 Front loader washing machines need lower sudsing detergents or powders, and while most front loaders have a small overflow system to funnel out too many suds, it can overflow and lead to overflowing puddles of soap leaking out of your machine, either from the front or the back.

-We stock thousands of branded and generic washing machine parts which you can buy online here, order over the phone or buy directly from our friendly team if you pop into our Sydney warehouse.
+At Wayne’s Wholesale Spares, we stock thousands of branded and generic washing machine parts which you can buy online here, order over the phone or buy directly from our friendly team if you pop into our Sydney warehouse.

 If you can’t fix it yourself, then we can put you in touch with one of our recommended, trusted service technicians in your area.
 For all your washing machine parts and maintenance needs, get in touch with us today.